strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 ```

 When the consumer is deleted, the bridge replies with an HTTP status code `204 No Content`.
-If the client application doesn't do that, the bridge will delete "stale" consumers which doesn't send HTTP request for long time (the timeout is configurable).
+If the client application doesn't do that, the bridge is able to delete "stale" consumers which doesn't send HTTP request for long time (the timeout is configurable through the `http.timeoutSeconds` parameter in the bridge configuration).
+Anyway, by default, this feature is disabled so the client application has to take care to delete HTTP consumers properly.

 # Exposing on OpenShift using Route